 It's worth remembering, though, that there is more to a service than simply how much it costs.
 Quality of service, coverage, data speeds and other factors and features all play a part in helping you determine if what you're paying your provider is worth the money.

 Not all pay as you go mobile deals feature roaming.
 Some cheaper options than those offered by EE eschew roaming to keep down costs.
 However, EE does allow you to use your packs abroad the same as you would at home, albeit only in certain countries.
+Since the UK’s exit from the European Union, mobile operators can once again charge roaming fees in the EU.
+However most, including EE have chosen not to for the time being.

 Most of the countries where you can roam like home are in the EU, or are foreign territories of countries in the EU.